 Problem Statement

 Start the project charter with a clear problem statement.
-The problem statement should use quantitative logic to describe the conditions that negatively impact the business, which will then have to be solved through the Six Sigma projects.
+The problem statement should use quantitative logic to describe the conditions that negatively impact the business, which must be solved through the Six Sigma projects.
 The problem statement describes the gap between the current and desired states.
-It describes the problem you are trying to solve or the opportunity you are trying to take advantage of objectively without comment or opinion.
+It represents the problem you are trying to solve or the opportunity you are attempting to take advantage of objectively without comment or opinion.

 Do not suggest a cause or solution or assign blame in the problem statement; jumping to a solution is a bad idea.
-There will be a time for root cause analysis in the analyze phase.
+There will be a time for root cause analysis in the analysis phase.
 Keep an open mind at this point of the define phase.
-A micro problem statement is a short statement of the problem defined in the charter; hence a brief summary will suffice.
+A micro problem statement is a short statement of the problem defined in the charter; hence, a summary will suffice.

 Project Charter Goals and Objectives

-Now continue with the goal statement.
-Here we want to take the Problem Statement and turn it into objectives (things that need to be completed to consider the project a success) to understand the benefits of what the project will deliver.
+Now, continue with the goal statement.
+Here, we want to turn the Problem Statement into objectives (things that need to be completed to consider the project a success) to understand the benefits of what the project will deliver.

 The goal statement should be most closely linked with the Opportunity statement.
-It defines the objective of the project to address the specific pain area and is SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).
+It defines the project’s objective to address the specific pain area and is SMART (Specific, Measurable, Achievable, Relevant, and Time-bound).

 The goal statement should cover the expected benefits.
 Furthermore, the project’s expected return should drive you to provide the necessary time, labor, and budget for the effort.
 Once you have completed a Critical to Quality tree, it would be a good idea to add it to your appendix and list the Critical to Quality items here.